Examinations for taught courses

 Procedures for Examiners reports, circular to academic administrators in MPLS, 2015 (pdf)

 The Chair of Examiners will need to report on the spread of classifications in that year, compare this to a rolling average of past years, and comment on outcomes by gender.
-Past FHS data for each course is available to staff on line .
-Please contact email@example.com if you cannot access this report.
+Past FHS data for each course is available to staff online.
+Please contact firstname.lastname@example.org to access this report.

 Examination results by paper by gender are also available.